 - Violations of the Department of Athletics and/or the Salisbury University Student Code of Conduct involving alcohol or drugs

 - Minor in possession

-The Director of Athletics or designee, along with the Alcohol Sanctioning Committee (SAAC member & DTP Committee Member) may suspend or dismiss from all intercollegiate athletic participation any student-athlete upon a charge/citation, conviction or plea of guilty to any of the above or who is found through incidental discovery to be in violation of this policy.
-Student-athletes who are found guilty of any alcohol or alcohol related violations will be sanctioned according to the discretion of the Director of Athletics or designee and Alcohol Sanctioning Committee with the minimum sanctions as follow:
+The Director of Athletics, Program Administrator or designee, along with the Alcohol Sanctioning Committee (SAAC member & DTP Committee Member) may suspend or dismiss from all intercollegiate athletic participation any student-athlete upon a charge/citation, conviction or plea of guilty to any of the above or who is found through incidental discovery to be in violation of this policy.
+Student-athletes who are found guilty of any alcohol or alcohol related violations will be sanctioned according to the discretion of the Director of Athletics, Program Administrator or designee, or if prescribed by the Director of Athletics, the Alcohol Sanctioning Committee may be consulted, with the minimum sanctions as follows: